 Neale joined us at Rogue Amoeba in 2015 to help with all of our design needs.
 In short order, you'll see more and more of his stellar work on our site and in our apps.

 Neale lives in snowy Montreal with his wife and son.
 When not drawing rectangles and other shapes on a screen, he reads, takes photos, and dabbles with physical design and art projects.
-Currently, his greatest claim to fame is that he once designed and built a robot that appeared on a robot combat show, back when that was a thing.
+He also once designed and built a robot that appeared on a robot combat show, back when that was a thing.

 Ed joined Rogue Amoeba in 2011, after years of providing contract work on some very important code.
 He's one of the brains behind our backend audio capture technology, and has now also led development of Loopback.

 Ed lives in the semi-wilds of Michigan, near Ann Arbor.
 He mitigates the isolation of remote work with a strict regimen of pessimistic optimism and crotchety old man behavior.
-No doubt time spent with his wife, two kids, and two dogs also helps.
+No doubt time spent with his wife, two kids, and dog also helps.